drycc/workflow/src/installing-workflow/system-requirements.md

 A variety of Drycc Workflow components rely on an object storage system to do their work, including storing application slugs, Docker images and database logs.

-Drycc Workflow ships with Minio by default, which provides in-cluster, ephemeral object storage.
-This means that if the Minio server crashes, all data will be lost.
-Therefore, Minio should be used for development or testing only.
+Drycc Workflow ships with drycc storage by default, which provides in-cluster.

 Workflow supports Amazon Simple Storage Service (S3), Google Cloud Storage (GCS), OpenShift Swift, and Azure Blob Storage.
 See [configuring object storage](configuring-object-storage) for setup instructions.